Singapore watchdog says Uber-Grab deal may have infringed competition

 Uber lost $4.5 billion last year and is facing fierce competition at home in the United States and across Asia, as well as a regulatory crackdown in Europe.
 The firm has invested $700 million in its Southeast Asian operations.

-Reporting by Miyoung Kim, additional reporting by Fathin Ungku; Editing by Himani Sarkar and Jacqueline Wong
+Reporting by Miyoung Kim, additional reporting by Fathin Ungku; Editing by Himani Sarkar, Jacqueline Wong and Gareth Jones